On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture: Introduction

-(Proposition~\ref{twists} for the first statement and Corollary~\ref{HN12} for the second; this type of results allow us to get rid of the de Rham terms in the sequence of Hom's that is deduced from the exact sequence associated to the bicartesian diagram of Conjecture~\ref{CONJ2}.)
+(Proposition~\ref{twists} for the first statement and Corollary~\ref{HN12} for the second; this type of results allow us to get rid of the de Rham terms in the sequence of Hom's that is deduced from the exact sequence associated to the bicartesian diagram of Conjecture~\ref{CONJ2}.) and, if $M$ is a $(\varphi,N)$-module of slopes~$\leq r$,